-However, for the purpose of this article, I’d you to imagine that your business is a bike.
-A gorgeous, sexy, beast of a motorbike.
-All parts of the bike work in harmony with each other, including at least one passenger to drive it forward, so together the bike and rider can successfully navigate any bumps in the road they may face together.
+Imagine that your business is a bike.
+A gorgeous, sexy, shiny beast of a motorbike.
+All parts of the bike work in harmony with each other, including the rider, so together the bike and rider can successfully reach the chosen destination and navigate any bumps in the road they may face together.
 The tank is full, the engine is purring, so it’s visor down and let’s ride!

 Why Is This Important?

 Social media is referred to as a marketing tool.
 Sure, it’s one of the benefits of it, but social media isn’t owned by the marketing team.